Rithsek99/cs5293sp21-project1/README.md

 * since I only use one word as the concept, my program will not be able to detect if a phrase of concept is given.
 * argparse: I could not make it run as project example of execution, but How to run program above work just fine.
 ## Stats
 Every file the program read in, It calculate the type of redaction and number of redaction and write it back to the end of output file.
+Stats also print out to stdout in the format below.
 Each output file will have stats at the end in format:
-Types -- num of redact
+Types -- num of redact.
-Names --- ?
+Names --- ? .
-Genders --- ?
+Genders --- ?.
-Dates --- ?
+Dates --- ?.
-Phone --- ?
+Phone --- ?.
-Concept --- ?
+Concept --- ?.

 ## Test